-Perhaps the most folklore is about cows.
+Perhaps the greatest amount of weather folklore surrounds cows.
 Certainly, their bodies are affected by changes in air pressure.
-This is also true of sheep, cats, and other animals.
+This is also true of sheep, cats, and us.

 - If a cow stands with its tail to the west, the weather is said to be fair.

 - If a cow grazes with its tail to the east, the weather is likely to turn sour.

 There is some truth here.
 Animals graze with their tail toward the wind so that if a predator sneaks up behind them, the wind will help catch the scent of the predator and prevent an attack.
 The cow’s prediction might be wrong during a hurricane, however.